networknt/json-schema-validator/doc/yaml-line-numbers.md

 ### Scenario 1, solution part 3 - using the custom `JsonNodeFactory`

-One we have these pieces, we just need to tell the YAML library to use them, which involves a minor and simple modification to the normal sequence of processing.
+With the pieces we now have, we just need to tell the YAML library to make of use them, which involves a minor and simple modification to the normal sequence of processing.

 ```
     this.yamlFactory = new YAMLFactory();